-The Future Indirect Fires Conference will be held in Bristol, UK on 29th & 30th June 2021.
+The Future Indirect Fires Conference will be held in Bristol, UK on 15th & 16th February 2022.
 The aim of the conference is to examine the likely development of Joint Lethal & Non Lethal Indirect Fires during the next decade.
-The conference will build on the 2020 event with an authoritative speaker panel of international Military Officers and Industry experts.
+The conference will build on the 2021 event (live event despite COVID) with an authoritative speaker panel of international Military Officers and Industry experts.
 The conference will act as a forum to review best practise for Equipping, Training, Integrating and Applying Indirect Fires in the future.

 The Future Indirect Fires Conference will be run in conjunction with the Joint Military Training & Simulation Conference.
 There will be two streams within one large venue.
 Attendees will be able to access both streams within the same ticket price.
 Each stream will have its own room for presentations.
 There will be a combined breakout area with an exhibition and catering.